twilio/twilio-python/docs/usage/twiml.rst

 To finish, call the :meth:`toxml` method on the :class:`Response`, which returns raw TwiML.

+To get started with TwiML, read the `TwiML documentation <https://www.twilio.com/docs/api/twiml>`_ on our website.

+The following code block creates a simple TwiML Response.

 .. code-block:: python

     from twilio import twiml